GeonYoon/EleNa/README.md

 `test_get_neighbors`<br>
 Compares neighboring nodes of a node in the test object against the known, valid neighboring nodes from a node in our Map.<br>
 `test_get_elevation`<br>
-Compares elevation value in our test object against a known, valid elevation value in our Map.
+Compares elevation value in our test object against a known, valid elevation value in our Map.<br>
+`test_get_path_information`<br>
+- Tests the output of `get_path_information` when passed a map with no elevation values.
+Test passes when all three outputs are equivalent to expected values.
+- Tests the output of `get_path_information` when passed a map **with** elevation values.
+Test passes when all three outputs are equivalent to expected values.

 ## Limitations
-Limitations:
 - Searchable area is limited to Amherst, MA.
 - The model we are using is a network of walkable paths.
-- Display shortest path and path with minimized elevation.
+- Displays shortest path and path with minimized elevation.
 - Timeout error if response time is too long - this can be minimized by providing Docker with more resources as mentioned above.

 ## Future Plans
 - Extend our searchable area.
 - Add ability to show path with maximum elevation.
+- Proper geocoding.
+Working, but we've encountered some bugs.
+Errors handled with popup boxes.
+- Multi-processing to return paths quicker.
+- Full routing with turn-by-turn directions.

 ## Built With